Mabel Lucy Matthews: Electrical Association for Women

 Matthews was also a vice president of the EAW, which finally closed up in 1986, once the objectives were met.
-Matthews retired about 1940, and was living in Herne Hill at the end of her life.
+Matthews retired in around 1940, and was living in Herne Hill at the end of her life.
 She died on 2 February 1970 in Camberwell.

+Commemoration

+A blue plaque was unveiled in Wakefield in November 2024 to honour Matthews, coinciding with the centenary of the foundation of the Electrical Association for Women.
+It was placed on the Leisure and Community Centre building on York Street, which overlooks the children's playground now on the site of the Elm Street house where she was born once stood.